Habib Davanloo

-Early life and education
+Background

-Habib Davanloo is an Iranian psychiatric researcher.
+Habib Davanloo was a Canadian psychiatric researcher of Iranian origin.
 Davanloo was a psychiatric resident under Erich Lindemann, a German psychiatrist who specialized in the treatment of bereaved and traumatized patients.
+On April 18, 2024, it was announced that Davanloo had died at the age of 96.

 Career

 Davanloo was the director of the Institute for Teaching and Research in Short-term and Dynamic Psychotherapy at the Montreal General Hospital.
 In 1962 he began to develop his technique for treating patients on a short-term basis, creating and studying videotapes of sessions.
 He later gave seminars about his research and made the videotapes available.

 Davanloo's methods, which according to some authors were based on resolving Oedipal conflicts, were widely discussed in psychiatric literature and successfully used by many other therapists.